Wine Description for Riesling Berg Schlossberg Grosses Gewächs 2023 by Peter Jakob Kühn

 - Colour & Appearance

-- Shimmering greenish-yellow with clear, brightly luminous pale green reflections – an optical promise of freshness and youthful vitality.
+- Shimmering greenish-yellow with bright, distinctly greenish-tinged reflections – a visual promise of freshness and precision.

 - Nose